 Confronted with my own aging and the limitations of arthritic hands, I’m no longer interested in the pain of technical excellence.
 Telling a story with as little noise as possible provides me a clarity of feeling rather than photographic or historic accuracy.

-In The Court Of The Easter Queen, an ongoing body of work, is a retelling of my functionally dysfunctional childhood.
+In The Court Of The Easter Queen, is a retelling of my functionally dysfunctional childhood.
 Exploiting old family photos which are quirky and often lack photo composition pushes me to take risks of my own, often pealing away what or who isn’t necessary.

 My lens of our family history is very different from that of my siblings.
 The old photos aging in yellow or orange tones hit me with the warmth of a nostalgia that never existed.